-(Currently marked as SOLD) One of my more playful builds, I gave myself the freedom to experiment with every step along the way.
+(SOLD) One of my more playful builds, I gave myself the freedom to experiment with every step along the way.
 I only used the best material I had in my shop, for a "traditional" wood combination of EI Rosewood, Englemann Spruce, Honduran Mahogany and African Ebony.

 For sale is no.36 named “Ladybug”.
 This particular instrument has been used as a show piece for the last Year, and has a few signs of play wear, therefor, it is reflected in the listing price.
 It's not "brand new", but it hasn't left my shop, so the buyer will be the first owner.

 This acoustic guitar features a teardrop offset body shape, which is inspired by the D’aquisto teardrop shape meets Selmer gypsy jazz style guitars.
 This allows for a full body sound, which cutaways don’t tend to be known for.
 The rosette tiles were made in house, and feature a Charlie Harper inspired ladybug.
 This guitar features some of the finest materials in my shop.
 Although the guitar itself remains whimsical, it’s a very serious guitar as far as performance and sound.
 It has a distinctly full voice, with tons of presence even with a light touch.
 It responds very well to aggressive playing, and is the kind of guitar a versatile player could really get into.
 I’ve found it to work well with gypsy jazz, bluegrass, Travis picking, and modern finger style playing.
 The low end is quick to respond with a lot of sustain, the highs are quite full and not overpowered by the bass.
 The volume is quite balanced across the strings.
 Currently strung up with Thomastik .53 to .11.
 The truss rod cover is magnetic and is easily removable.